gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   Regenerating Tests
   ------------------

-  Bodies of test routines and test_data packages are never overridden after they have been created once.
-As long as the name of the subprogram, full expanded Ada names, and the order of its parameters is the same, and comment sections are intact the old test routine will fit in its place and no test skeleton will be generated for the subprogram.
+  Bodies of test routines and `Test_Data` packages are never overridden after they have been created once.
+As long as the name of the subprogram, full expanded Ada names and order of its parameters are the same, and comment sections are intact, the old test routine will fit in its place and no test skeleton will be generated for the subprogram.

   This can be demonstrated with the previous example.
-By uncommenting declaration and body of function Dec in simple.ads and simple.adb, running *gnattest* on the project, and then running the test driver:
+By uncommenting declaration and body of function Dec in ``simple.ads`` and ``simple.adb``, running *gnattest* on the project, and then running the test driver:

     ::

         $ gnattest --harness-dir=driver -Psimple.gpr
         $ cd obj/driver
-        $ gnatmake -Ptest_driver
+        $ gprbuild -Ptest_driver
         $ test_runner

-  The old test is not replaced with a stub, nor is it lost, but a new test skeleton is created for function Dec.
+  The old test is not replaced with a stub, nor is it lost, but a new test skeleton is created for function `Dec`.

   The only way of regenerating tests skeletons is to remove the previously created tests together with corresponding comment sections.